Financial Aid Program

 Need-based, part-time employment on campus traditionally has offered students the opportunity to help defray their college expenses and gain useful work experience.
 Priority is given to those students who receive student employment as a component of their financial aid award.

-Students are typically paid a wage of $9.50 per hour.
-Student work awards are typically $2,300, which equates to approximately 7-9 hours per week.
+Students are typically paid a wage of $9.65 per hour.
+Student work awards are in the range of $1000-$2700.
 Work awards are not a guarantee that a student will earn a specified amount through campus employment; it is a maximum amount a student has the potential to earn.
-Student employment on campus usually includes assignments with food service, the library, residence halls, and academic, athletic, or administrative departments.

 Renewal of Financial Assistance